Hevand/SQLServerDiskPerformance/Readme.md

 > Observation: Disk configurations have been oversized for the test, to ensure the limits would be driven by the application - not the infrastructure.
 Based on the monitoring, IOPS peaked at 1300 and Throughput at 50MBps.

+In this setup, I used the following disk configuration:
+- 1 100GB Ultra Disk for the Data file, ReadOnly caching
+- 1 100GB Ultra Disk for the Log file, None caching
+- TempDB on the temporary drive.

 ### Using Local SSD
 |     | SQL VM (L4s with 678 GiB Local SSD) ||
 | --- | --- | --- |